tunstek/tiny_snake/README.md

-A simple cross platform command line snake game written in about 40 lines
+A Unix command line snake game written in about 40 lines

 ### Setup